 Image by Peter Stuckings Getty Images

-The palace and its temple, Puri Saren Agung, share a space in the heart of Ubud.
-The compound was mostly built after the 1917 earthquake and the local royal family still lives here.
-You can wander around most of the large compound and explore the many traditional, though not excessively ornate, buildings.
+This palace and its temple, Puri Saren Agung, share a compound in the heart of Ubud.
+Most of its structures were built after the 1917 earthquake and the local royal family still lives here.
+You can wander around most of the compound and explore the many traditional, though not excessively ornate, buildings.
+Though closed for renovation when we last visited, the main pavilion often hosts evening dance performances.

 Just north, Pura Marajan Agung is the private temple for the royal family.
 The compound across from the palace has a magnificent banyan tree, and is also used as a residence for the family.